Published: 12:59, May 19, 2026 | Updated: 20:56, May 19, 2026

 ALSO READ: HK eyes expanding global trade network to more emerging markets

-Speaking before the weekly Executive Council meeting, Lee said that during the visit he will meet local senior government officials to establish high level intergovernmental ties and jointly advance cooperation and exchanges.
+Speaking before the weekly Executive Council meeting, Lee said that during the visit he will meet senior local government officials to establish intergovernmental ties and jointly advance cooperation and exchanges.

-The Hong Kong business leaders travelling with the delegation will come from sectors such as commerce, finance, legal services, logistics, and innovation and technology.
-Representatives from the mainland enterprises will hail from industries including energy, mining, pharmaceuticals, high‑end manufacturing, automobiles, Lee said.
+Hong Kong business leaders travelling with the delegation will come from sectors such as commerce, finance, legal services, logistics, and innovation and technology.
+Representatives from mainland enterprises will hail from industries including energy, mining, pharmaceuticals, high‑end manufacturing, and automobiles, Lee said.

 READ MORE: BRI legal aid association formed